Buying a Used Spiral Staircase

 When looking at a used spiral staircase, the first thing you should check for is any kind of rusting.
 Rust can compromise the structural integrity and longevity of your stair.
 Rusting is most commonly found on outdoor spiral stairs as they are exposed to the elements constantly.
 However, rust only occurs on steel spiral staircases that are placed outside.
 When not treated or cared for regularly, steel spiral stairs will rust outdoors.
 This is why we recommend a Galvanized or Aluminum spiral stair for outdoor use.

-Purchasing a used steel spiral stair that has been placed outdoors is not recommended as there is a high risk of corrosion.
+Purchasing a used spiral staircase made of standard steel that has been placed outdoors is not recommended as there is a high risk of corrosion.
 Rust typically forms in the tiny nooks and crannies of a steel staircase.
 More often than not, rusting will begin at stair connection points, such as the connection point between the steps and the center column.
 The steps are connected to the center column as well as the spindles, so when they rust, the structural integrity of your stair is compromised.
-You will want to check for rusting at the connection of the balusters and the handrails.
+You will want to check for rusting at the connection of the balusters and the handrails before purchasing a used spiral staircase.

 Weather Resistant Outdoor Spiral Staircases